Idaho: In popular culture

-The 1985 film Pale Rider was primarily filmed in the Boulder Mountains and the Sawtooth National Recreation Area in central Idaho, just north of Sun Valley.
+The 1980 movie Bronco Billy was filmed in Boise for two months.
+Pale Rider (1985) was primarily filmed in the Boulder Mountains and the Sawtooth National Recreation Area in central Idaho, just north of Sun Valley.
 River Phoenix and Keanu Reeves starred in the 1991 movie My Own Private Idaho, portions of which take place in Idaho.
-The 2004 cult film Napoleon Dynamite takes place in Preston, Idaho; the film's director, Jared Hess, attended Preston High School.
+The 1997 film Dante's Peak was shot on location in Wallace.
+The 2004 cult film Napoleon Dynamite takes place in Preston; the film's director, Jared Hess, attended Preston High School.
+The 2013 coming-of-age film The To Do List is set in Boise, the hometown of its director Maggie Carey.